Hayes Conference Centre: Amenities

 The centre, which has had many additions since it opened, provides sleeping accommodation for up to 400 people in 274 rooms (11 of which are for disabled persons).
 Most rooms are en-suite though an ever decreasing number have shared washing and toilet facilities.
 There are two main dining rooms, and full-time catering staff work alongside cleaners and other workers.
 There are 30 rooms designed to hold meetings.
 The largest two hold 420 and 400, and the other two large ones hold 150 and 140.
 Other facilities include a bar, five a side football pitches, a games room and a chapel with room for 350.
 There are internet access points in many of the rooms.

-Most of the clients using this 90 acre estate are Christian groups, as the centre has been run by the Christian Conference Trust since 1996.
-In addition, the centre is home to the Swanwick writers' summer school.
+Most of the clients using this 90 acre estate are Christian groups, as the centre has been run by the Christian Conference Trust since 1910.
+In addition, the centre is frequently visited by the Swanwick writers' summer school.